ittamil/image-upload-using-django/README.md

-# image-upload-using-django
+# Image-upload-using-django
-This is full source codevfor upload a image using django
+This is full source code for upload a image using django

+# pip install -r requirements.txt

+# python manage.py runserver